Website loading time is crucial in determining whether visitors will stay on your website or abandon it.

 How To Check Your Website Page Load Speed

 There is an easy way to check the speed of your website, and that is by using the Google PageSpeed Insights tool.

-This tool measures your site’s front-end performance and offers suggestions for how to improve it.
+This tool measures your site’s front-end performance and offers suggestions for improving it.

-Now go to the PageSpeed Insights tool and type in your website URL into the box.
+Now go to the PageSpeed Insights tool and type your website URL into the box.

 Then click analyze.